 Paul: I don't know whether I felt better writing about it, but they were the thoughts that were in my head.
 Anything that I've ever written except 'Little Kix' was always just where I was at.
 'Attack of the Grey Lantern' was my big idea to do a concept album, I think it was literally the only concept album that hit number one in the British charts in that decade.

-‘Little Kix’ is still a really good album in my opinion, there is some great songs on it.
+'Little Kix' is still a really good album, in my opinion, there are some great songs on it.

 Paul: I think technically 'Until The Next Life' is the best song I ever wrote, it took me 2 weeks to write that song, it's really technically interesting.
 'Comes As No Surprise' is another good one on that.
 The opening track 'A New Beginning' which is symbolic that we weren't allowed to do the prog-rock stuff anymore was good and 'I Can Only Disappoint You'.
 'Fool' didn’t really work out, it was supposed to be a subversive comment on pop singles because that's what we had to do, 'Electric Man' didn't work out, that was supposed to be like the 'Tax Loss' of the album, a piss-take of 'Star Man' by David Bowie.
 Some elements worked out on that album and some elements didn't, it didn't gel and that was really the end.